Elijah Hart - 1860s

 The portrait gallery is enlarged at the end of 1866, calling for tenders in October and announcing closure for a week while making ‘extensive renovations.’
 [19]

-In 1868 Hart’s advertising takes a new image [9] and the Mercury admires Hart’s latest efforts:
+In 1868 the Mercury admires Hart’s latest efforts:

 ENLARGED PHOTOGRAPHIC PORTRAITS.-Many of our readers have, no doubt, experienced the startling sensation produced by looking through a magnifying glass at a really good carte de visite.
 The likeness seems to start from the paper with life-like vividness.
 Mr. Hart is now exhibiting two portraits which have a similar effect.
-They are photographs on paper or card approaching life-size, and have been produced by throwing on the sensitive paper the reflected images of ordinary cartes de visite, magnified by passing through a lens.
-One of these likenesses is sharper in detail than the other ; but both are striking specimens of successful portraiture, in a style rarely attempted.
-[10]
+They are photographs on paper or card approaching life-size, and have been produced by throwing on the sensitive paper the reflected images of ordinary cartes de visite, magnified by passing through a lens... striking specimens of successful portraiture, in a style rarely attempted.
+[20]

 [14] Maitland Mercury, 28 April 1860